probmods/chapters/index.md

 # Acknowledgements

-The construction and ongoing support of this tutorial are made possible by grants from the Office of Naval Research, the James S. McDonnell Foundation, and the Stanford VPOL.
+The construction and ongoing support of this tutorial are made possible by grants from the Office of Naval Research, the James S. McDonnell Foundation, the National Science Foundation, and the Stanford VPOL.